gimenete/seaquel/README.md

   })
 ```

 The `sync()` method will return SQL to match the schema in your existing database.
-The parameter is one of the available [safety lebels of dbdiff](https://github.com/gimenete/dbdiff#safety-level).
+There is an optional parameter that can be one of the available [safety lebels of dbdiff](https://github.com/gimenete/dbdiff#safety-level).
 In any case don't worry because this SQL is never executed automatically.
 You will need to execute it yourself.

 ## CRUD operations